Nolibois/hello_world/README.md

 Hello, I'm a new web dev.

 I like to create and to learning news langages.
-And share my ideas!
+And share with me!